kgroveshok/z80-homebrew/FORTH.md

    U xx        Load byte into address and increment to next

 Holding down a key at boot will halt at the end of the splash screen.
 Releasing the key will display a hardware/system diags screen.
+Can also get to that point with the use of the CONFIG word.